 How many naps for an 11 month old?

 It’s interesting to note that for infants from the age of 3 months to 12 months, daytime sleep reduces by 50%.
 Most 11 month olds take 2 naps per day.
 At this age we expect babies to need a nap after about 3 - 3.75 hours of awake time.
-Many pediatric sleep consultants recommend planning naps, ‘by the clock’ at this point in your baby’s development, meaning that naps are offered at the same time each day, even if your baby wakes a little earlier or later than usual.
+Many pediatric sleep consultants recommend planning naps “by the clock” at this point in your baby’s development, meaning that naps are offered at the same time each day, even if your baby wakes a little earlier or later than usual.

 Here’s an example schedule for this age: